Introduction

 - Understanding that we all learn differently.
 Some learn best by observation, and others learn better through hands-on experience.

-Benefits of Learner Safety
+Benefits of Learning Safety

 When farms create a culture where learning is supported and errors are viewed as opportunities for improvement, both people and operations become stronger.
 This foundation makes it possible to fully realize the benefits of learning safety in agriculture.

-Learner safety:
+Learning safety:

 - Builds confidence and new skills as individuals progress from dependence to competence.